spearman/nixto/README.md

 # `nixto`

-> NixTOol command-line utility
+> NixTOol: NixOS command-line utility

-This derivation installs an executable bash script called `nixto` into the path that accepts various subcommands as shortcuts for common operations such as searching for packages or querying system configuration.
+This derivation installs an utility shell script called `nixto` into the path that accepts various subcommands as shortcuts for common NixOS operations such as searching for packages or querying system configuration.

 ## Installation